Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Numerical Evaluations

 The effects of privacy preservation are presented in Fig.~\ref*{fig:dataPrivacy}.
 This figure demonstrates the relationships between the estimation accuracy $\alpha_{k}$ and the maximum disclosure probability $\beta_{k}$ for a single component $p_{i}^{0}(k)$ when different types of noises $\theta_{i}(k)$ are used.
 These relationships are explicitly characterized by (\ref{eq:disclosure_prob_single_ele}) in Appendix~\ref{subsec:proof_privacy}.
 In the experiment, we set $K_{1}=10$, $K_{2}=20$, $p=0.8$, and $\gamma = 10^{-5}$.
 We consider three types of noises that satisfy uniform, normal, and Laplace distributions.
-We assume that the mean and variance of these noises are $0 \text{ and } 1$, respectively.
+The mean and variance of these noises are $0 \text{ and } 1$, respectively.
 We observe that $\beta_{k}$ increases with $\alpha_{k}$, which confirms the intuition that a less accurate estimate can be obtained with a higher probability.
 We also notice that uniformly distributed noises yield the smallest $\beta_{k}$ and thus the most effective preservation of $p_{i}^{0}(k)$.
 This observation supports the conclusion in \cite{he2018preserving}.
 Note that the maximum disclosure probability $\beta$ of $p_{i}^{0}$ is the product of all $\beta_{k}$, where $k=1,\ldots,m_{i}+1$ (see (\ref{eq:data_privacy_beta}) in Sec.~\ref{sec:analysis}).
-The degrees $m_{i}$ of local approximations constructed in this experiment roughly vary from $20$ to $40$ when the specified precision $\epsilon = 10^{-10}$.
+The degrees $m_{i}$ of local approximations vary from $20$ to $40$ when the specified precision $\epsilon = 10^{-10}$.
 Hence, in this case, $\beta$ is an extremely small number given $\alpha_{k}$ and $\beta_{k}$ in the figure.

 The robustness of the consensus-type iterations is shown in Fig.~\ref*{fig:robustness}.
-We consider cases where the aforementioned time-varying links between agents suffer from different rates of failure, which results from packet drops or delays exceeding certain thresholds.
-It is observed that the iterations still converge in these cases, thus ensuring the solution accuracy of the proposed algorithm.
+We consider cases where the time-varying links between agents suffer from different rates of failure, which may result from packet drops or delays.
+We observe that the iterations still converge, thus ensuring the solution accuracy of the proposed algorithm.
 Nonetheless, the convergence rates tend to be slower as the link failure rates increase.